vincentsels/ecorendum/src/assets/md/en/info.md

 #### Election campaign

-Ideally, this tool will force all traditional political parties during the Belgian electoral campaign of 2024 to come up with their own set of calculated measures to tackle these ecological results.
-Of course, they will happily be integrated in the tool by the authors.
+Ideally, this tool should encourage a wide range of institutions (universities, think tanks, interest groups,...) and ultimately all political parties during the Belgian electoral campaign of 2024, to come up with their own set of calculated measures which adequately tackle these ecological challenges.
+We will happily work together with them, and integrate them in our tool.

 #### Official adoption

-Afterwards, once this concept gets officially adopted by the government, to launch an official preferendum to gauge the entire population's preferences, this implementation can serve as a starting point.
+Afterwards, if this concept gets officially adopted by the government, and an official preferendum is launched to gauge the entire population's preferences, this implementation can serve as a starting point.
 The code is open source and can be reused, or it can just serve as inspiration.

 The public at large, and in particular this website's authors, will continue to evaluate the quality of the official tool, by comparing it with this demo tool.